autocrossblog/autocrossblog_astro/src/content/post/2015-11-21-missouri-safety-inspection-exhaust-hole-fail.md

 ---
-layout: post
+image: 'PublishThumbnails/Windows-Live-Writer/Missouri-Safety-inspection-exhaust-hole-_14613/image_2.png'
-title: Missouri Safety inspection exhaust hole, fail
+publishDate: 2015-11-21T00:14:28+00:00
-date: '2015-11-21T00:14:28+00:00'
+title: "Missouri Safety inspection exhaust hole, fail"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
-permalink: missouri-safety-inspection-exhaust-hole-fail
+author: chris
-image: PublishThumbnails/Windows-Live-Writer/Missouri-Safety-inspection-exhaust-hole-_14613/image_2.png
+url: 'missouri-safety-inspection-exhaust-hole-fail'
-categories: [ 350z, nissan ]
+tags:  [ 350z, nissan ]
-description: Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Follow up to the failed emissions and safety test earlier this week.
 Last night I got under the car again and checked for leaks, found that one of the gaskets I hadn't touched was leaking, so I tried to cover that up with some exhaust tape.